2026 LEGISLATIVE POLICY AGENDA

 - Targeted workforce development investments and partnerships with Utah’s K-12 and higher education system to meet identified workforce needs.

-- Policies to remove discriminatory hiring and employment practices, close the gender wage gap, and create greater equality in hiring and advancement.
+- Policies to remove discriminatory hiring and employment practices, close the gender wage gap, and foster equality in hiring and advancement.

 TAXATION